 “Acme Agency is a vanguard in the advertising world.
 When applying for jobs, I keep an eye out for places where learning and retooling are encouraged.
 Acme struck me as a place where I could do just that with industry leaders”

 Tip: This is where you get to show that you’ve done your research – talk about your compatibility with the company culture or any projects you admire.
-If you need more inspiration, Big Interview goes into greater detail on how you can answer this question.

 3. Where do you see yourself in five years?